tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

     final_payload = context.Seal(ClientHelloOuterAAD,
                                  EncodedClientHelloInner)
 ~~~

+Including `ClientHelloOuterAAD` as the HPKE AAD binds the `ClientHelloOuter`
+to the `ClientHelloInner`, this preventing attackers from modifying
+`ClientHelloOuter` while keeping the same `ClientHelloInner`, as described in
+{#flow-clienthello-malleability}.

 Finally, the client replaces `payload` with `final_payload` to obtain
 ClientHelloOuter.
 The two values have the same length, so it is not necessary